-While conservative groups are currently grabbing headlines, a range of charitable non-profits say they too were unfairly
+While conservative groups are currently grabbing headlines, a range of charitable non-profits say they too were unfairly targeted.

 When considering tax-exempt applications, IRS workers are confronted with having to make political or social judgments to decide whether non-profits' activity disqualifies them.

 Tax-exempt 501(c)3 charities cannot engage in any political activity.
 Applicants for 501(c)4 status must show they are "primarily" engaged in promoting social welfare, and not politics.

 Amanda Metskas, the group's executive director, was confronted with a list of 20 time-consuming questions, including requests about education, activities and all curriculum materials, she said.

 "I would have given up," without legal help, she said.
 Camp Quest's application was approved in January 2012.

 The IRS declined to comment on specific applications.

 More traditional charities such as boy- and girl-scout troops breezed through the application process, said Charlie Anderson, who worked for 24 years in the IRS tax-exempt organizations division.